root-project/web/primer/index.md

 {% endhighlight %}

 ## Custom code: from C++ to Python
-The ROOT interpreter and type sytem offer interesting possibilities when it comes to JITting of C++ code.
+The ROOT interpreter and type system offer interesting possibilities when it comes to JITting of C++ code.
 Take for example this header file, containing a class and a function.